SNOBOL Pattern-Matching In Java

 Trying Out The Application

-For other browsers, right-click on the link below, and choose “Save Link As” (or something similar) from the pop-up menu.
+To download it, right-click on the link below, and choose “Save Link As” (or whatever similar choice is offered in the popup-menu by your browser).

-If you like what you experiment-with, the full version of the application is available in binary and source-code form (terms negotiated), by sending an e-mail to:
+The application is available in source-code form (subject to terms to be negotiated), by sending an e-mail to:

 Give it a try – see what you think!